-The environmental agenda is high on the list of priorities for the Hyde Group, read about our successes in our third annual sustainability report, Environment Matters
+The environmental agenda is high on the list of priorities for the Hyde Group.
+We are preparing our first Energy and Environment Strategy in 2018.

 We are committed to reducing our impact on the environment and in providing comfortable, affordable homes that are economical to run.